gordonwatts/sx_training_fetch/README.md

 1. **URL** The file should be accessible by anyone anywhere (e.g. public).
 The dataset can be processed locally or remotely in this case (see the `--local` option).
     a.
 If the URL is a CERNBox URL, it can be converted to a `xrootd` address and accessed more efficiently that way - if you are running on a remote `servicex` instance.
 To correctly use a cernbox url, go to the file in CERNBOX, click on the details option from the drop down, and select the 'Direct Link' option.
 1. **Rucio Dataset** You can specify just the dataset name, or prefix it with `rucio://`.
 The rucio DID scope must be present.

+Note that this will use a remote ServiceX executable if it can - it will only use the local service if you are running on a local machine.